junxit/us-congress-code/title-26/chapter-1/sec-409a.md

   - **(4)** *Substantial risk of forfeiture* The rights of a person to compensation are subject to a substantial risk of forfeiture if such person’s rights to such compensation are conditioned upon the future performance of substantial services by any individual.
   - **(5)** *Treatment of earnings* References to deferred compensation shall be treated as including references to income (whether actual or notional) attributable to such compensation or such income.
   - **(6)** *Aggregation rules* Except as provided by the Secretary, rules similar to the rules of subsections (b) and (c) of section 414 shall apply.
+  - **(7)** *Treatment of qualified stock* An arrangement under which an employee may receive qualified stock (as defined in section 83(i)(2)) shall not be treated as a nonqualified deferred compensation plan with respect to such employee solely because of such employee’s election, or ability to make an election, to defer recognition of income under section 83(i).
 - **(e)** *Regulations* The Secretary shall prescribe such regulations as may be necessary or appropriate to carry out the purposes of this section, including regulations—
   - **(1)** providing for the determination of amounts of deferral in the case of a nonqualified deferred compensation plan which is a defined benefit plan,
   - **(2)** relating to changes in the ownership and control of a corporation or assets of a corporation for purposes of subsection (a)(2)(A)(v),